-This triangle had to be placed at the 12 o’clock position and should be fitted with two dots on either side.
-This was for quick reference purposes as well as the ability to know their upward orientation as they took off.
+This triangle had to be placed at the 12 o’clock position and had to be fitted with two dots on either side.
+This was for quick reference purposes as well as the ability for pilots to know their upward orientation as they took off.

 In order to be able to see the numbers in the dark, the designer insisted on using radium paint.
-This paint was not only on the watch hands themselves but the numerals (which had to be the standard not roman) as well.
+This paint was not only applied to the watch hands themselves but also the numerals (which had to be in standard format).

 With Flieger watches, there was a second hand that was fitted with a drive outside the power flow.
-This hand also was equipped with a stop function which was balanced for precision timekeeping.
-The hacking movement was a spring-loaded movement system built to allow the crew to synchronize better.
+This hand was also equipped with a stop function which was balanced for precision timekeeping.
+The hacking movement consisted of a spring-loaded movement system built to allow the crew to synchronize better.

 Testing & Regulation

-The high command of the Luftwaffe was very clear when about the Flieger’s design and the precision and degree of the movement that each needed to have.
+The high command of the Luftwaffe was very clear about the Flieger’s design and the precision and degree of the movement that each needed to have.
 Every watch had to be tested and certified by the Naval observatory.
-Afterwards, the adjustments could be made to be able to work in 6 positions and 3 different temps.
+Afterwards, the adjustments had to function in 6 positions and 3 different temps.
 Subsequently, the watch needed to be sent the Gersundbrunnen for chronometer-quality.

 The balance spring used in the watch had to come from Breguet and was considered one of the best for withstanding shocks and magnetism.

-The strap had to be long so that they could be worn over the pilot’s flight jacket.
+The strap had to be of a lengthy size so that they could be worn over the pilot’s flight jacket.

-The usage of the Flieger may have changed from military to fashion, and so the modern Flieger varies slightly from the strict design regulations of the original.
-Though there have been some changes, these watches still house the spirit of the Flieger and offer a rugged timepiece that any guy would love to add to his collection.
+The usage of the Flieger may have changed from military to fashion.
+Thus, the modern Flieger varies slightly from the strict design regulations of the original model.
+Though there have been some changes, these watches still possess the spirit of the Flieger and offer a ruggedness that any guy would love to add to his collection.

 Here are some of the best modern Flieger’s on the market today: